The best things to do in Morzine in summer

 Mountain biking in Morzine

 You can hire a bike in Morzine or bring your own.
-There are over 100 trails from beginners to advanced, downhill to cross country, with four linked bike parks in Morzine, Les Gets, Avoriaz and Châtel.
+There are over 100 trails, from beginners to advanced, downhill to cross country, with five linked bike parks in Morzine, Les Gets, Avoriaz and Châtel.
 Slopes are graded green, blue, red and black in the same way as pistes.
 And beginners can take a guided trip with an instructor to try it out.

 The area is also popular with road cyclists, though it’s non-stop hills so you need to be seriously fit if you want to follow in the tracks of the Tour de France (or there are electric bikes for hire if you need an extra burst of power to help you get to the top).